johanhaleby/docker-machine-port-forwarder/README.md

 # Docker Machine Port Forwarding

 A small bash script that makes it easier to expose ports between VirtualBox and the host when using [docker-machine](https://docs.docker.com/machine/) on Mac OSX.
+The script is called `pf` which stands for "port forward".
+You can also read more on this [blog](http://code.haleby.se/2016/04/08/docker-machine-port-forwarding/).

 ## Usage